Muslim supporters of Israel: United States

-Stephen Suleyman Schwartz, an American Muslim author, contends that Israel is the historic, sacred land of the Jews, given to the Jews by God "as their eternal home".
+Lulu Schwartz, a Jewish-American, converted Muslim author, contends that Israel is the historic, sacred land of the Jews, given to the Jews by God "as their eternal home".

 The American-Islamic Forum for Democracy (AIFD) was formed in March 2003.
 The group advocates a liberal Islam, compatible with democracy and American values.
 The AIFD publicly supports Israel, stating "it is necessary to make a foundational position statement regarding the state of Israel.
 We stand in support of the existing unqualified recognition of the state of Israel behind internationally recognized borders".

 The group's founder, M. Zuhdi Jasser, a former Lieutenant Commander in the United States Navy, said that Muslims need to recognize Israel as a state, to stand against radical Islamist groups by name, not by theory, tactic, or condemning terrorism, but by name—Hamas, Al Qaeda and other groups.
 Jasser calls political Islamism "the root cause of Islamist terrorism" and a matter on which it is "time to take sides."
 An outspoken supporter of Israel, Jasser warned against what he sees as the increasing threats of Radical Islam to the West: "Israel has always been a canary in the coal mine, dealing with the threat of radical Islam.
 Now each country is going to have to deal with it".

 During the 2006 Lebanon War, Jasser defended Israel's actions, and wrote "I have no reason to believe that Israel is not doing anything but just protecting itself from forces that are using homes north of it to bomb northern Israel".
 Afdhere Jama, an American-Muslim writer and editor of the Huriyah magazine, added, "My main difference with the majority of Muslims is the belief that a Jewish homeland is an important progress for all of us, especially one in their ancestral land of Israel".
 He continued, "Muslims in the United States must decide whether they see groups like Hamas and Hizbullah as legitimate resistance or the cause of Muslim troubles in the region".

 Khaleel Mohammed, an associate professor of Religion at San Diego State University (SDSU), attracted attention for a 2004 interview in which he stated that based on the Qur'an, Israel belongs to the Jews.
 Mohammed said that the Qur'an never mentions Jerusalem as a holy city, and added, "It's in the Muslim consciousness that the land first belonged to the Jews.
 It doesn't matter if the Jews were exiled 500 years or 2000 years, the Holy Land, as mentioned in Quran belongs to Moses and his people, the Jews."